Descent of Inanna into the Underworld: Lamentations for Tammuz

-The Descent and the Bible
+Inanna’s descent and the Bible

 In the view of the religious historian Daniel Faivre, there are numerous parallels between the Sheol of the Hebrews and the Akkadian Irkalla, as evidenced, among other texts, in Descent of Ishtar into the Underworld.
 Both locations are depicted as desolate subterranean realms, characterized by a monochromatic palette and a pervasive dustiness, where the deceased are confined to a state of melancholy endurance.
 Moreover, the scarce remaining vestiges of ancient Hebrew religion also provide some indications of infernal deities.
 One such example is the couple Belial-Sheol, who possessed analogous prerogatives to the Sumerian-Akkadian couple Nergal-Ereshkigal.
 Subsequently, through syncretism, Nergal/Belial became a fallen angel, while Ereshkigal/Sheol became the very place of the Underworld.

 In verse 2:8 of the book of Nahum in the Old Testament, the word "stripped" (or "naked", in the Louis Segond translation) may allude to the stripping of the goddess in Descent of Ishtar into the Underworld.
 By correlating the verse of Nahum's prophecy with documents concerning the fall of Nineveh in 612 BC, the biblical scholar Aron Pinker offers an interpretation of the passage as a desperate appeal from the Ninevites to Ishtar.
 The Ninevites implore the goddess to intercede on their behalf and avert the impending attack by the Babylonians and the Medes.
 They petition her to descend from the Underworld with her husband Tammuz and save the inhabitants of the city from destruction.

 It is done: she is stripped, she is taken away; her maidens moan like doves and beat their breasts.